Sports Hypnosis For Performance And Confidence Enhancement

 Your sense of self and your emotional balance can have a profound effect on others.
 Considerable amounts of time are given to skills and fitness training, how much of your time is allocated to mental conditioning?

-Using Hypnosis, Imagery And Autogenic Training To Enhance Gymnastic Performance
+Using Hypnosis, Imagery And Autogenic Training To Enhance Gymnastic Performance (Go to Blog for more information)

 A number of years ago I worked with a Gymnastics club that has turned out numerous Olympiads.
 I was asked to work with the women's team on their most difficult apparatus, the balance beam.
 Using a process of hypnosis and visualization, I had them perform an inward imagined exercise of their performance.
 Highly trained athletes are typically very motivated to participate.
 They love the feeling of letting go, but still being in control!
 The faces of the gymnasts displayed emotional expressions during the hypnosis.
 Only one face remained relaxed, and her expression was one of serenity.
 Afterward, reviewing the first part of the exercise, they were asked to describe their performance.
 Every gymnast, except one, stated they fell off the beam.
 Our "lady of serenity" had performed her routine perfectly.
 I was unsurprised to learn that, of all the girls, she was slated for the Olympics.
 When I led them in the same exercise again, I told the athletes that there would be no mistakes in their routine.
 Now I observed many more peaceful expressions with the new instruction.
 In the discussion after, only one athlete stated that she could not complete her exercise without falling off the beam.